Arvind1603/Python-Project-1/README.md

-# Python-Project-1
+# My first Python Project
-Python Project on quadratic Solution need both python file to fuction
+Python Project on Quadratic Solution need both Python files to function

+This is a basic Python script that Solves Quadratic question and outputs the result in to the termnal